Cecil Price

-Cecil Ray Price (April 15, 1938 – May 6, 2001) was accused of the murders of Chaney, Goodman, and Schwerner in 1964.
-At the time of the murders, he was 26 years old and a deputy sheriff in Neshoba County, Mississippi.
-He was a member of the White Knights of the Ku Klux Klan.
+Cecil Ray Price (April 15, 1938 – May 6, 2001) was an American deputy sheriff and member of the White Knights of the Ku Klux Klan.
+He was a participant in the murders of Chaney, Goodman, and Schwerner in 1964.

-Although he was never charged with the murders, Price was convicted in October 1967 of violating the civil rights of the three victims.
+While he was never charged with the murders, Price was convicted in October 1967 of violating the civil rights of the three victims.
 He was sentenced to a six-year prison term and served four and a half years at the Sandstone Federal Penitentiary in Minnesota.
-Following his release from prison he returned to Philadelphia, Mississippi, and worked a variety of jobs.
+Following his release from prison, he returned to Philadelphia, Mississippi, and worked various jobs.
 Cecil Price died following a fall from a piece of equipment at his job on May 6, 2001.

+Early life

+Cecil Ray Price was born in Flora, Mississippi, on April 15, 1938.
+He graduated from Flora High School in 1956.

 Murders

-On the afternoon of June 21, 1964, Price stopped a blue Ford station wagon on Mississippi Highway 19 for allegedly speeding inside the Philadelphia city limits.
+On the afternoon of June 21, 1964, Price stopped a station wagon on Mississippi Highway 19 for allegedly speeding inside the Philadelphia city limits.
 Inside the station wagon were three civil rights workers James Chaney, who was driving, Andrew Goodman and Michael Schwerner.
 Price arrested the three workers, allegedly on suspicion of having been involved in a church arson, and locked them in the county jail.

 During this time, he denied their requests for a phone call and instructed that anyone who called looking for them should be told that the three men were not there.
 Some time that same afternoon, Price reportedly met with fellow Klansmen to work out the details of the planned evening release and executions.

 Price released the three following Chaney's payment of the speeding fine and followed them in his patrol car.
 At 10:25, Price sped to catch up with the station wagon before it crossed the border into the relative safety of Lauderdale County.

 Price ordered the three out of their car and into his.
 He then drove them to a deserted area on Rock Cut Road while being followed by two cars filled with other Klansmen.
 He then turned them over to fellow Klansmen who committed the beating of Chaney and subsequent murder of the three men.
 Price returned to Philadelphia and resumed his duties as deputy while the bodies were being buried in an earthen dam that was under construction.

 Following a lead, the bodies of the three missing men were located at the dam site on August 4, 1964.
 Price was invited by FBI Inspector Joseph Sullivan to assist in the recovery efforts of the bodies.
 Sullivan suspected Price of being involved and wished to observe his reactions.
 FBI agent John Proctor stated that "Price picked up a shovel and dug right in, and gave no indication whatsoever that any of it bothered him."

 Price helped escort the three bodies to the University of Mississippi Medical Center in Jackson, where the autopsies were performed.